-Facebook ruling underlines importance of digital inheritance planning23-07-2018 Author: DSwiss
+Facebook ruling underlines importance of data inheritance planning23-07-2018 Author: DSwiss

 On Thursday July 12, The Federal Court of Justice (BGH) in Karlsruhe ruled in favor of granting the parents of a deceased 15-year old girl access to her Facebook account.
 Facebook must now provide access to the account, which has been locked for more than five years.
 The case underlines how important the planning of digital inheritance has become in today’s world.